Introduction

 Final Thoughts

-Junk car parts aren’t just junk yards of scrap metal.
+Junk car parts aren’t just piles of scrap metal.
 They can be transformed into functional, stylish, and often beautiful pieces that bring character and uniqueness to everyday spaces.
 They include everything from converting a car seat into a comfy chair to making a fire pit from a rim, and they’re proof that recycling can be inspiring as well as practical.